Dark Circles Begone!

 Alcohol dehydrates the skin so limiting consumption is key.
 As always, it’s all about moderation.
 Women’s skin is thinner than men’s skin, so experts believe that the effects of excessive alcohol are more apparent on a woman’s complexion.
 Hey, we’re all in favor of a martini with your manicure, just remember to consume two 8 ounce glasses of water along with every alcoholic beverage to fight off dehydration.

-Caffeine is a diuretic so with every sip of diet coke or Red Bull, skin is being robbed of precious moisture.
+Caffeine is a diuretic so with every sip of that latte, your skin is being robbed of precious moisture.
 What to do?
-Down 8 ounces of H20 each cup of Joe, this is the best way to have your cake and eat it too; enjoying your daily latte without killing your complexion.
+Down 8 ounces of H20 each cup of Joe; this is the best way to have your cake and eat it, too.

 Breakfast is on you.

 Start the day with a skin-softening mask (perfect for Winter weary skin) made of healthful ingredients you may already have in your fridge.
-Darrin Zeer, author of Office Spa, suggests this easy, skin-friendly at home mask: Start with 2 tbsp. of plain yogurt, 3 tbsp. of uncooked oatmeal and a few drops of honey.
+Darrin Zeer, dubbed America's "Relaxation Expert," suggests this easy, skin-friendly at home mask: Start with 2 tbsp. of plain yogurt, 3 tbsp. of uncooked oatmeal and a few drops of honey.
 Mix the yogurt and the oatmeal together in a bowl, then add honey and stir the mixture until relatively smooth.
 Gently massage the mask onto your face avoiding the eyes.
 Leave the mask on for five minutes before removing with warm water.
 Now, you can face the day.